 According to her, a boutique hotel is “an accommodation that makes their guests feel happy and contented while staying there, makes them feel extraordinary, makes them to realize that they should revert soon and makes them to recognize that this hotel is worth discussing with others.”

-I followed most of what Kobrun was trying to say, but I got stuck at the part where she starting talking about reverting.
+I followed most of what Kobrun was trying to say, but I got stuck at the part where she started talking about reverting.
 Reverting to what?
 Her maiden name?
 Windows 7?
 Human form?
 Then I figured out she meant return soon.
 Which reminds me, I should return to the theme of this column, which is supposed to be about toilets.
 But remind me to tell you a little bit more about Reykjavík in a minute.

 Anyway, “Lisa” was going on about the heated and lighted toilet seat in her hotel room, which in her words “changed my life.”
 I asked her if her life routinely involved sitting on ice-cold toilet seats and she said no, the heated seat was just a particularly pleasant experience.
 Plus the underside of the seat was ringed with LEDs, which emitted a pleasing blue light.